Location: Peru // Theme: Peru travel guide // Readtime: 6min

 2. Do Peruvians speak English?

 Don’t worry that the people don’t speak English.
 At least in case you are in the more touristic cities such as Lima, Paracas, Cusco, Arequipa and more you’ll be fine.
 Also, the good guides speak fluent English when joining a tour.
 In case you leave those cities, the probability of finding English speaking people and especially natives is very low and it’s recommendable to go with a guide.
 Peru’s communities have over 300 unofficial and almost 100 official native languages they speak all over the country, sometimes not even Spanish is spoken.
-But it’s fascinating to meet with a local community if it’s the Ananiso community close to Cusco, the Uro Islands in Puno or Tambopata in the Amazonas.
+But it’s fascinating to meet with a local community if it’s the Palccoyo community close to Cusco, the Uro Islands in Puno or Iquitos in the Amazon jungle.

 3. What to do next to Machu Picchu